 “As the more holy we are upon earth, the more happy we must be.”- John Wesley

-The element of social holiness is one which the churches of Modernity have forgotten, either due to compromise with worldly political forces, or to capitulation to the conventions of the anti-culture of Modernity itself.
+The element of social holiness is one which the churches of Modernity have forgotten, either due to compromise with worldly social or political forces, or to capitulation to the conventions of the world itself.
 The Wesleyan heritage of holiness is of absolute importance to our world.
 We can see around us every day the effects of a rejection of the social Kingship of Christ.
 It manifests as moral relativism, religious indifference, Atheistic Naturalism, Cultural Marxism, and Libertarianism.
 The Christian community in the West has compromised with ideologies at odds with a healthy organic culture, and consequently, the West has succumbed to the disease of Modernity.
 The only way a culture in such desperate throes as ours is ever made well again is by taking the antidote-social holiness.
-Only the social Kingship of Christ can reverse the destruction we see happening on a daily basis, and that element of social holiness will only be available if we preserve, live and share this most precious of gifts from the Wesleyan Anglican heritage in our daily lives, and show the world the future kingdom of God in miniature form.
+Only the Kingship of Christ can reverse the destruction we see happening on a daily basis, and the essential element of social holiness will only be available if we preserve, live and share this most precious of gifts from the 1st century church in our daily lives, and show the world the present and future Kingdom of God in miniature form.